LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 # Contents
 1 Introduction
-1.​1 Motivation and Objective of the Book
+1.1 Motivation and Objective of the Book
-1.​2 Life Situations
+1.2 Life Situations
-1.​2.​1 Prevention
+1.2.1 Prevention
-1.​2.​2 Wellness
+1.2.2 Wellness
-1.​2.​3 Emergencies
+1.2.3 Emergencies
-1.​2.​4 Acute Diseases
+1.2.4 Acute Diseases
-1.​2.​5 Chronic Diseases
+1.2.5 Chronic Diseases
-1.​2.​6 Care
+1.2.6 Care
-1.​2.​7 Rehabilitation
+1.2.7 Rehabilitation
-1.​2.​8 Research for Life
+1.2.8 Research for Life
-1.​3 Stakeholders’ Requirements
+1.3 Stakeholders’ Requirements
-1.​3.​1 Requirements of Patients
+1.3.1 Requirements of Patients
-1.​3.​2 Requirements of Health care Professionals 1.​3.​3 Requirements of Informal Caregivers
+1.3.2 Requirements of Health care Professionals
+1.3.3 Requirements of Informal Caregivers
-1.​3.​4 Requirements of Researchers in Biomedicine 1.​3.​5 Requirements of Management Staff
+1.3.4 Requirements of Researchers in Biomedicine
+1.3.5 Requirements of Management Staff
-1.​3.​6 Requirements of Insurance Companies
+1.3.6 Requirements of Insurance Companies
-1.​3.​7 Requirements of Governmental Bodies
+1.3.7 Requirements of Governmental Bodies
-1.​3.​8 Requirements of Sponsors
+1.3.8 Requirements of Sponsors
-1.​3.​9 Requirements of Vendors
+1.3.9 Requirements of Vendors
-1.​3.​10 Requirements of Housing Companies
+1.3.10 Requirements of Housing Companies
-1.​3.​11 Coinciding and Contradicting Requirements between Stakeholders 1.​4 Example
+1.3.11 Coinciding and Contradicting Requirements between Stakeholders 1.4 Example
-1.​5 Exercises
+1.5 Exercises
-1.​5.​1 Life Situations
+1.5.1 Life Situations
-1.​5.​2 Requirements of Various Stakeholders
+1.5.2 Requirements of Various Stakeholders
 Reference
 2 Basic Concepts and Terms
-2.​1 Introduction
+2.1 Introduction
-2.​2 Data, Information, and Knowledge
+2.2 Data, Information, and Knowledge
-2.​3 Health care Settings
+2.3 Health care Settings
-2.​4 Systems and Subsystems
+2.4 Systems and Subsystems
-2.​5 Information Systems
+2.5 Information Systems
-2.​6 Health Information Systems
+2.6 Health Information Systems
-2.​7 Information Logistics in Health Information Systems 2.​8 Functions, Processes, and Entity Types in Health care Settings 2.​9 Application Systems, Services, and Physical Data Processing Systems in Health Information Systems 2.​10 Electronic Health Records as a Part of Health Information Systems 2.​11 Architecture and Infrastructure of Health Information Systems 2.​12 Management of Information Systems
+2.7 Information Logistics in Health Information Systems 2.8 Functions, Processes, and Entity Types in Health care Settings 2.9 Application Systems, Services, and Physical Data Processing Systems in Health Information Systems 2.10 Electronic Health Records as a Part of Health Information Systems 2.11 Architecture and Infrastructure of Health Information Systems 2.12 Management of Information Systems
-2.​13 Modeling Information Systems
+2.13 Modeling Information Systems
-2.14 3LGM^2: A Metamodel for Information System Architectures 2.​14.​1 Domain Layer
+2.14 3LGM^2: A Metamodel for Information System Architectures 2.14.1 Domain Layer
-2.​14.​2 Logical Tool Layer
+2.14.2 Logical Tool Layer
-2.​14.​3 Physical Tool Layer
+2.14.3 Physical Tool Layer
-2.​14.​4 Inter-layer Relationships
+2.14.4 Inter-layer Relationships
 2.14.5 First Steps of 3LGM^2 Modeling
-2.​15 Example
+2.15 Example
-2.​16 Exercises
+2.16 Exercises
-2.​16.​1 Data, Information, and Knowledge
+2.16.1 Data, Information, and Knowledge
-2.​16.​2 Systems and Subsystems
+2.16.2 Systems and Subsystems
-2.​16.​3 Information Logistics
+2.16.3 Information Logistics
 2.16.4 3LGM^2 Metamodel
 2.16.5 Interpreting 3LGM^2 Models
 References
-3 Technological Perspective:​ Architecture, Integration, and Standards 3.​1 Introduction
-3.​2 Domain Layer:​ Data to be Processed and Provided 3.​2.​1 Personal vs.​ Non-personal Data
-3.​2.​2 Standardized vs.​ Non-standardized Data 3.​2.​3 Entity Types
-3.​3 Domain Layer:​ Functions to Be Supported
-3.​3.​1 Functions to Be Performed by Patients and Informal Caregivers 3.​3.​2 Functions to Be Performed by Health care Professionals and Other Staff in Health care Facilities 3.​4 Logical Tool Layer:​ Types of Application Systems in Health care Facilities 3.​4.​1 Patient Administration Systems
-3.​4.​2 Medical Documentation and Management Systems (MDMS) 3.​4.​3 Nursing Management and Documentation Systems (NMDS) 3.​4.​4 Computerized Provider Order Entry Systems (CPOE) 3.​4.​5 Radiology Information Systems (RIS)
-3.​4.​6 Picture Archiving and Communication Systems (PACS) 3.​4.​7 Laboratory Information Systems (LIS)
-3.​4.​8 Operation Management Systems (OMS)
-3.​4.​9 Patient Data Management Systems (PDMS) 3.​4.​10 Enterprise Resource Planning Systems (ERPS) 3.​4.​11 Data Warehouse Systems (DWS)
-3.​4.​12 Document Archiving Systems (DAS)
-3.​4.​13 Application Systems for Patients and Informal Caregivers 3.​4.​14 Other Application Systems
-3.​4.​15 Clinical Information Systems (CIS) and Electronic Health Record Systems (EHRS) as Composite Application Systems 3.​5 Logical Tool Layer:​ Data Integrity
-3.​6 Logical Tool Layer:​ Architectural Styles
-3.​6.​1 Number of Databases:​ Central vs.​ Distributed 3.​6.​2 Number of Application Components:​ Monolithic vs.​ Modular 3.​6.​3 Number of Application Software Products and Vendors:​ All-in-One vs.​ Best-of-Breed 3.​6.​4 Communication Pattern:​ Spaghetti vs.​ Star 3.​7 Logical Tool Layer:​ Interoperability​ and Standards 3.​7.​1 Aspects of Interoperability​
-3.​7.​2 Interoperability​ Standards
-3.​8 Logical Tool Layer:​ Types of Integration
-3.​8.​1 Data Integration
-3.​8.​2 Semantic Integration
-3.​8.​3 User Interface Integration
-3.​8.​4 Context Integration
-3.​8.​5 Feature Integration
-3.​8.​6 Process Integration
-3.​9 Logical Tool Layer:​ Integration Technologies and Tools 3.​9.​1 Transaction Management
-3.​9.​2 Communication Server
-3.​9.​3 Open Platforms and Vendor-Neutral Archives 3.​9.​4 Service-Oriented Architectures
-3.​10 Physical Tool Layer
-3.​10.​1 Physical Data Processing Systems
-3.​10.​2 Physical Interoperability​ and Integration by Communication Networks 3.​10.​3 Data Centers
-3.​10.​4 Data Security
-3.​11 Examples
-3.​11.​1 A Reference Model for the Domain Layer of Hospital Functions 3.​11.​2 The Domain Layer of CityCare
-3.​11.​3 The Logical Tool Layer of CityCare
-3.​11.​4 The Physical Tool Layer of CityCare
-3.​12 Exercises
-3.​12.​1 Domain Layer:​ Differences in Hospital Functions 3.​12.​2 Domain Layer:​ Different Health care Professional Groups and Health care Facilities 3.​12.​3 Domain Layer:​ The Patient Entity Type 3.​12.​4 Logical Tool Layer:​ Communication Server 3.​12.​5 Logical Tool Layer:​ Integration from the User’s Point of View 3.​12.​6 CityCare
+3 Technological Perspective: Architecture, Integration, and Standards 3.1 Introduction
+3.2 Domain Layer: Data to be Processed and Provided 3.2.1 Personal vs. Non-personal Data
+3.2.2 Standardized vs. Non-standardized Data
+3.2.3 Entity Types
+3.3 Domain Layer: Functions to Be Supported
+3.3.1 Functions to Be Performed by Patients and Informal Caregivers 3.3.2 Functions to Be Performed by Health care Professionals and Other Staff in Health care Facilities 3.4 Logical Tool Layer: Types of Application Systems in Health care Facilities 3.4.1 Patient Administration Systems
+3.4.2 Medical Documentation and Management Systems (MDMS) 3.4.3 Nursing Management and Documentation Systems (NMDS) 3.4.4 Computerized Provider Order Entry Systems (CPOE) 3.4.5 Radiology Information Systems (RIS)
+3.4.6 Picture Archiving and Communication Systems (PACS) 3.4.7 Laboratory Information Systems (LIS)
+3.4.8 Operation Management Systems (OMS)
+3.4.9 Patient Data Management Systems (PDMS)
+3.4.10 Enterprise Resource Planning Systems (ERPS) 3.4.11 Data Warehouse Systems (DWS)
+3.4.12 Document Archiving Systems (DAS)
+3.4.13 Application Systems for Patients and Informal Caregivers 3.4.14 Other Application Systems
+3.4.15 Clinical Information Systems (CIS) and Electronic Health Record Systems (EHRS) as Composite Application Systems 3.5 Logical Tool Layer: Data Integrity
+3.6 Logical Tool Layer: Architectural Styles
+3.6.1 Number of Databases: Central vs. Distributed 3.6.2 Number of Application Components: Monolithic vs. Modular 3.6.3 Number of Application Software Products and Vendors: All-in-One vs. Best-of-Breed 3.6.4 Communication Pattern: Spaghetti vs. Star
+3.7 Logical Tool Layer: Interoperability and Standards 3.7.1 Aspects of Interoperability
+3.7.2 Interoperability Standards
+3.8 Logical Tool Layer: Types of Integration
+3.8.1 Data Integration
+3.8.2 Semantic Integration
+3.8.3 User Interface Integration
+3.8.4 Context Integration
+3.8.5 Feature Integration
+3.8.6 Process Integration
+3.9 Logical Tool Layer: Integration Technologies and Tools 3.9.1 Transaction Management
+3.9.2 Communication Server
+3.9.3 Open Platforms and Vendor-Neutral Archives
+3.9.4 Service-Oriented Architectures
+3.10 Physical Tool Layer
+3.10.1 Physical Data Processing Systems
+3.10.2 Physical Interoperability and Integration by Communication Networks 3.10.3 Data Centers
+3.10.4 Data Security
+3.11 Examples
+3.11.1 A Reference Model for the Domain Layer of Hospital Functions 3.11.2 The Domain Layer of CityCare
+3.11.3 The Logical Tool Layer of CityCare
+3.11.4 The Physical Tool Layer of CityCare
+3.12 Exercises
+3.12.1 Domain Layer: Differences in Hospital Functions 3.12.2 Domain Layer: Different Health care Professional Groups and Health care Facilities 3.12.3 Domain Layer: The Patient Entity Type
+3.12.4 Logical Tool Layer: Communication Server
+3.12.5 Logical Tool Layer: Integration from the User’s Point of View 3.12.6 CityCare
 References
-4 Management Perspective:​ Scopes and Tasks of Managing Health Information Systems 4.​1 Introduction
+4 Management Perspective: Scopes and Tasks of Managing Health Information Systems 4.1 Introduction
-4.​2 Dimensions of Managing Health Information Systems 4.​3 Strategic Management of Information Systems 4.​3.​1 Strategic Planning
+4.2 Dimensions of Managing Health Information Systems 4.3 Strategic Management of Information Systems
+4.3.1 Strategic Planning
-4.​3.​2 Strategic Monitoring
+4.3.2 Strategic Monitoring
-4.​3.​3 Strategic Directing
+4.3.3 Strategic Directing
-4.​4 Tactical Management of Information Systems
+4.4 Tactical Management of Information Systems
-4.​5 Operational Management of Information Systems 4.​6 Organizational Structures for the Management of Health Information Systems 4.​6.​1 IT Governance and Organizational Structures for Information Management 4.​6.​2 Chief Information Officer (CIO)
+4.5 Operational Management of Information Systems
+4.6 Organizational Structures for the Management of Health Information Systems 4.6.1 IT Governance and Organizational Structures for Information Management 4.6.2 Chief Information Officer (CIO)
-4.​6.​3 Information Management Board (IT Steering Committee) 4.​6.​4 Information Management Department
+4.6.3 Information Management Board (IT Steering Committee) 4.6.4 Information Management Department
-4.​7 Balance as a Challenge for the Management of Health Information Systems 4.​7.​1 Balance of Homogeneity and Heterogeneity 4.​7.​2 Balance of Computer-Based and Paper-Based Tools 4.​7.​3 Balance of Data Security and Working Processes 4.​7.​4 Balance of Functional Leanness and Functional Redundancy 4.​7.​5 Balance of Documentation Quality and Documentation Efforts 4.​8 Examples
+4.7 Balance as a Challenge for the Management of Health Information Systems 4.7.1 Balance of Homogeneity and Heterogeneity
+4.7.2 Balance of Computer-Based and Paper-Based Tools 4.7.3 Balance of Data Security and Working Processes 4.7.4 Balance of Functional Leanness and Functional Redundancy 4.7.5 Balance of Documentation Quality and Documentation Efforts 4.8 Examples
-4.​8.​1 Strategic Information Management Plan of Ploetzberg Hospital 4.​8.​2 Health Information System Key Performance Indicators (KPIs) of Ploetzberg Hospital 4.​8.​3 Organization of the Management of the Ploetzberg Hospital Information System 4.​9 Exercises
+4.8.1 Strategic Information Management Plan of Ploetzberg Hospital 4.8.2 Health Information System Key Performance Indicators (KPIs) of Ploetzberg Hospital 4.8.3 Organization of the Management of the Ploetzberg Hospital Information System 4.9 Exercises
-4.​9.​1 Activities of Managing Information Systems 4.​9.​2 Strategic Alignment of Hospital Goals and Information Management Goals 4.​9.​3 Structure of a Strategic Information Management Plan 4.​9.​4 An Information-Processing Monitoring Report 4.​9.​5 Relevant Key Performance Indicators (KPIs) 4.​9.​6 Organizing User Feedback
+4.9.1 Activities of Managing Information Systems
+4.9.2 Strategic Alignment of Hospital Goals and Information Management Goals 4.9.3 Structure of a Strategic Information Management Plan 4.9.4 An Information-Processing Monitoring Report 4.9.5 Relevant Key Performance Indicators (KPIs)
+4.9.6 Organizing User Feedback
-4.​9.​7 Information Systems Managers as Architects References
+4.9.7 Information Systems Managers as Architects References
 5 Quality of Health Information Systems
-5.​1 Introduction
+5.1 Introduction
-5.​2 Quality of Management of Information Systems 5.​2.​1 Quality of IT Governance
+5.2 Quality of Management of Information Systems
+5.2.1 Quality of IT Governance
-5.​2.​2 Quality of Strategic Management of Information Systems 5.​2.​3 Quality of Tactical Management of Information Systems 5.​2.​4 Quality of Operational Management of Information Systems 5.​3 Quality of Architectures and Infrastructures 5.​3.​1 Quality at the Domain Layer
+5.2.2 Quality of Strategic Management of Information Systems 5.2.3 Quality of Tactical Management of Information Systems 5.2.4 Quality of Operational Management of Information Systems 5.3 Quality of Architectures and Infrastructures
+5.3.1 Quality at the Domain Layer
-5.​3.​2 Quality at the Logical Tool Layer
+5.3.2 Quality at the Logical Tool Layer
-5.​3.​3 Quality at the Physical Tool Layer
+5.3.3 Quality at the Physical Tool Layer
-5.​3.​4 Quality of Integration
+5.3.4 Quality of Integration
-5.​4 Evaluating the Quality of Health Information Systems 5.​4.​1 Identifying the Evaluation Question
+5.4 Evaluating the Quality of Health Information Systems 5.4.1 Identifying the Evaluation Question
-5.​4.​2 Deciding on the Study Design
+5.4.2 Deciding on the Study Design
-5.​4.​3 Collecting Quantitative Data
+5.4.3 Collecting Quantitative Data
-5.​4.​4 Collecting Qualitative Data
+5.4.4 Collecting Qualitative Data
-5.​4.​5 Answering the Evaluation Questions
+5.4.5 Answering the Evaluation Questions
-5.​5 Examples
+5.5 Examples
-5.​5.​1 Unintended Effects of a Computerized Physician Order Entry Nearly Hard-Stop Alert 5.​5.​2 Clinical Decision Support for Worker Health:​ A Five-Site Qualitative Needs Assessment in Primary Care Setting 5.​5.​3 Certification of Health Information Systems 5.​6 Exercises
+5.5.1 Unintended Effects of a Computerized Physician Order Entry Nearly Hard-Stop Alert 5.5.2 Clinical Decision Support for Worker Health: A Five-Site Qualitative Needs Assessment in Primary Care Setting 5.5.3 Certification of Health Information Systems
+5.6 Exercises
-5.​6.​1 Quality of Integration
+5.6.1 Quality of Integration
-5.​6.​2 Data Collection in Evaluation Studies
+5.6.2 Data Collection in Evaluation Studies
-5.​6.​3 Study Design in Evaluation Studies
+5.6.3 Study Design in Evaluation Studies
 References
-6 Information Systems for Specific Health Care and Research Settings 6.​1 Introduction
+6 Information Systems for Specific Health Care and Research Settings 6.1 Introduction
-6.​2 Information Systems in Hospitals
+6.2 Information Systems in Hospitals
-6.​2.​1 Characteristics of Hospitals
+6.2.1 Characteristics of Hospitals
-6.​2.​2 Technological Perspective
+6.2.2 Technological Perspective
-6.​2.​3 Management Perspective
+6.2.3 Management Perspective
-6.​3 Information Systems in Nursing Homes
+6.3 Information Systems in Nursing Homes
-6.​3.​1 Characteristics of Nursing Homes
+6.3.1 Characteristics of Nursing Homes
-6.​3.​2 Technological Perspective
+6.3.2 Technological Perspective
-6.​3.​3 Management Perspective
+6.3.3 Management Perspective
-6.​4 Information Systems in Medical Offices
+6.4 Information Systems in Medical Offices
-6.​4.​1 Characteristics of Medical Offices
+6.4.1 Characteristics of Medical Offices
-6.​4.​2 Technological Perspective
+6.4.2 Technological Perspective
-6.​4.​3 Management Perspective
+6.4.3 Management Perspective
-6.​5 Information Systems in Ambulatory Nursing Organizations 6.​5.​1 Characteristics of Ambulatory Nursing Organization 6.​5.​2 Technological Perspective
+6.5 Information Systems in Ambulatory Nursing Organizations 6.5.1 Characteristics of Ambulatory Nursing Organization 6.5.2 Technological Perspective
-6.​5.​3 Management Perspective
+6.5.3 Management Perspective
-6.​6 Information Systems in Medical Research Facilities 6.​6.​1 Characteristics of Medical Research Facilities 6.​6.​2 Technological Perspective
+6.6 Information Systems in Medical Research Facilities 6.6.1 Characteristics of Medical Research Facilities 6.6.2 Technological Perspective
-6.​6.​3 Management Perspective
+6.6.3 Management Perspective
-6.​7 Information Systems in Other Health care Settings 6.​7.​1 Characteristics of Other Health care Settings 6.​7.​2 Technological Perspective
+6.7 Information Systems in Other Health care Settings 6.7.1 Characteristics of Other Health care Settings 6.7.2 Technological Perspective
-6.​7.​3 Management Perspective
+6.7.3 Management Perspective
-6.​8 Information Systems in Personal Environments 6.​8.​1 Characteristics of Personal Environments as Health care Settings 6.​8.​2 Technological Perspective
+6.8 Information Systems in Personal Environments
+6.8.1 Characteristics of Personal Environments as Health care Settings 6.8.2 Technological Perspective
-6.​8.​3 Management Perspective
+6.8.3 Management Perspective
-6.​9 Information Systems in States and Regions
+6.9 Information Systems in States and Regions
-6.​9.​1 Characteristics of States and Regions as Health care Settings 6.​9.​2 Technological Perspective
+6.9.1 Characteristics of States and Regions as Health care Settings 6.9.2 Technological Perspective
-6.​9.​3 Management Perspective
+6.9.3 Management Perspective
-6.​10 Life Situations and Their Consequences for Orchestrating Services in Transinstitution​al Health Information Systems 6.​11 Example
+6.10 Life Situations and Their Consequences for Orchestrating Services in Transinstitutional Health Information Systems 6.11 Example
-6.​12 Exercises
+6.12 Exercises
-6.​12.​1 Research Architecture
+6.12.1 Research Architecture
-6.​12.​2 Medical Admission
+6.12.2 Medical Admission
 References
 Solutions to Exercises
 Glossary
 Index

 # 1. Introduction
 ## 1.1 Motivation and Objective of the Book